 Replacing the Headsail AND the Mainsail?

 Andy advises, “There are certainly reasons to look at replacing both sails at the same time if the budget allows.
 Obviously, the boat will benefit from the combined power of two new sails working together.”
 He adds, “We’ve often fitted a new headsail to a boat, and it’s made such a difference that the owner calls up the following week and says, ‘Well, I guess you’d better do the mainsail as well …”

-Fortunately, the age and condition of the headsail and the mainsail on Matinee warrants extending the budget to replacing them both.
+Fortunately, the age and condition of the headsail and the mainsail on Matinee warrant extending the budget to replace them both.

 Identifying Your Type

 Andy was available to meet at Doyle Sails Auckland head office and to kick things off he outlined three cruising categories to identify with.

 The first is the Weekend Cruiser who’s happy to be out there, put the sails up and get from A to B with less concern about the performance of others.